tmartin42/Discord-Rpc-42/README.md

 ### Usage:
 Start the program.
 It takes time for it to connect to discord, (i also dont want to spam so i put a sleep() in it).

-When you want to quit it, just write q in the prompt.
+When you want to quit it, just press ctrl+c.
 If you dont do that, it will disconnect horribly.
 Please dont do that.

 ### What I want to do in the future: